-To find out the solution to the challenge to predict the time to failure of 304 stainless steel as a result of SCC (stress corrosion cracking) in aqueous chloride solution, Lajevardi, Shahrabi et al. (2009) [25] have implemented a similar approach adopted by Cai, Cottis et al, in which a multilayer perceptron ANN with backpropagation algorithm was constructed and evaluated using the collection of experimental data associated with the SCC of AISI 304.
-The data used to train the network were extracted from 24 references.
-The best network structure was (3-4-4-1) with two hidden layers and sigmoid transfer function.
-In this work, Montecarlo optimization have been used to evaluate the initial set of weight values to reduce the local optima phenomenon.
-Both of those works have conducted sensitivity analysis to improve the network efficiency by demonstrating the effects of the important variables and showed the possible effects of the other affecting variables.
+To find out the solution to the challenge to predict the time to failure of 304 stainless steel as a result of SCC (stress corrosion cracking) in aqueous chloride solution, Lajevardi, Shahrabi et al. (2009) [25] have implemented a similar approach adopted by Cai, Cottis et al, in which a multilayer perceptron with backpropagation algorithm was constructed and evaluated using the collection of experimental data associated with the SCC of AISI 304.
+The data used to train the network was extracted from 24 references.
+The best network structure was (3-4-4-1) with sigmoid transfer function.
+In this work, Montecarlo optimization has been used to evaluate the initial set of weight values to reduce the local optima phenomenon.
+Both of those works have conducted sensitivity analysis to improve the network efficiency by demonstrating the effects of the important variables and showed the effects of the other affecting variables.
 Sensitivity analysis in Fig 4 showed that among three input parameters (applied stress, temperature and chloride ions concentration), applied stress was regarded as the most influencing parameter on time to failure.
 Those ANN models can account for about 70% and 74 % of the variance of the experimental data, but these two works have some limitations in unseen possible affecting variables, unexplained variances in prediction and data accuracy.